thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

-*OK, so I assume each vector is a point?*
+*OK, so I assume each dot is a vector?*

 Yeah, more precisely, each vector is a point living in *space*.
 The space here can be 2-, 3-, or N- dimensional.
 To locate the vectors, we usually attach a coordinate system.
 Here are examples of coordinate systems in 2-dimensional and 3-dimensional spaces: